asuc-octo/berkeleytime/backend/README.md

 # ts-graphql-starter

-This repo aimed to be used as a starter kit for your next GraphQL api project.
+This repo is aiming to be used as a starter kit for your next GraphQL api project.
 The structure as been heavily inspired by the SOLID principle, you can read more about it here: https://dev.to/santypk4/bulletproof-node-js-project-architecture-4epf

 > Recommendations and pull requests are always welcome to improve this starter kit!